boztalay/BezierRenderer/README.md

 # BezierRenderer
-A simple bezier curve renderer in Python that can render curves of arbitrary order.
+A simple bezier curve renderer in Python that can draw curves of arbitrary order.

 ![Screenshot](https://raw.githubusercontent.com/boztalay/BezierRenderer/master/curvy.png)